arvin-shafiei/joehud/README.md

 • Seatbelt System & Speed limiter with mappable keybinds

-• 0.08ms - 0.20ms (Needs to be optimized, if you have suggestions please comment them)
+• 0.03ms - 0.10ms (If you have suggestions to reduce this please comment them)

 • Circle Map & Streamed minimap/bigmap